-The area under the terminal should be graded to a 1:10 slope or flatter from the edge of the traveled lane and extend at least 2'-0" behind the back of posts.
-In addition, the terminal details include required grading in advance of the terminal approach.
+The area under the terminal should be graded to a 1:10 slope or flatter from the edge of the traveled lane to the shoulder hinge point (2'-0" behind the face of the post).
+In addition, the terminal details include required grading directly behind the posts and in advance of the terminal approach.
 The designer should consider these required limits when estimating grading and earthwork quantities.
 See the appropriate guardrail approach terminal Standard Plans for grading details.